 Also known as Fiji’s floating paradise, Cloud 9 is surrounded by nothing but the turquoise blue waters of Vanua Malolo on Ro Ro reef.
 This two-level floating lounge bar and restaurant have day beds, sun decks and massage therapists on board.

 Fiji is also home to incredible diving locations, so it’s no wonder it’s been dunned the ‘Soft Coral Capital of the World, so dive in and explore some of the unique diving experiences here.

 Fulfil the rest of your adrenaline fix with more options here.

 Tropical Fiji Tour

-Begin you’re day with this diverse half-day tour which offers you an exciting insight into the culture and everyday life of the Fijians.
-Visit one of the largest orchid collections in the South pacific, one of the first Fijian villages, and take your pick between the local produce market or the Subramaniya Temple will give you a glimpse into the traditional Indian architecture on the island.
+Begin your the day with this diverse half-day tour which offers you an exciting insight into the culture and everyday life of the Fijians.
+Visit one of the largest orchid collections in the South Pacific, one of the first Fijian villages, and take your pick between the local produce market or the Subramaniya Temple will give you a glimpse into the traditional Indian architecture on the island.

 Nadi Cultural 7 Mud Pool Tour

 Similar to the Tropical Fiji Tour above, this tour adds on the Sebeto natural mud pool and hot springs for an indulgent natural therapeutic treatment.